cran-task-views/FunctionalData/FunctionalData.md

     scalar-on-function, function-on-scalar and function-on-function
     regression models that are fitted by a component-wise gradient boosting algorithm.
+    - `r pkg("mlr3fda")` extends ['mlr3'](https://mlr3.mlr-org.com/) for
+    functional data analysis, with support for irregular and regular functional data as defined in ['tf'](https://tidyfun.github.io/tf/), providing
+    'PipeOps' for preprocessing functional columns and for extracting scalar features to be used in standard machine learning algorithms.
 -   `r pkg("refund", priority = "core")` provides
     spline-based methods for penalized function-on-scalar,
     scalar-on-function, and function-on-function regression as well as